Dance Studio Insurance

 Q: How can I add Independent Contractors to be covered under my dance insurance?

-A: Independent Contractors (on 1099s) can be added to either dance studio insurance policy for an additional premium.
+A: Independent Contractors (on 1099s) can be added to either policy for an additional premium.

 For Program A, add them right in the application.

 If you go with Program B, you cannot add them on the application, but after you purchase the insurance, email email@example.com.
 Provide the number of Independent Contractors you need covered, and we will send you a quote.
-Cost for this coverage is based on a percentage of your Liability premium, and starts at $50.
+Cost for this coverage is based on the number of independent contractors you add, and starts at $50.